-To learn about the Weak Password Test (WPT), read the below tutorial or watch this brief Weak Password Test (WPT) video.
+To learn about Weak Password Test (WPT), read the sections below or watch a brief Weak Password Test (WPT) video.

-The WPT is a free tool that examines the passwords of the accounts in your Active Directory (AD) to determine if your organization is susceptible to password-related attacks.
+WPT is a free tool that examines your Activity Directory (AD) for user passwords that are susceptible to password-related attacks.

-The WPT will connect to AD to retrieve your password table using hashed passwords and encryption algorithms.
-The tool then analyzes the passwords against ten failure types, described in detail below.
+WPT connects to your AD to retrieve your password table using hashed passwords and encryption algorithms.
+The tool then analyzes the passwords against ten potential password vulnerabilities.

-The results will display which user accounts failed the test and why.
-This information can empower you to increase your organization's password complexity requirements, train your users on safe password practices, or take other actions to help bolster your cybersecurity posture.
+Your results will display which user accounts failed the test and why.
+This information can empower you to increase your organization's password complexity requirements, train your users about safe password practices, or take other actions to help your organization's security.

 System Requirements and Prerequisites